Dogwood (or Cornus) is a beautiful shrub that shares lovely flowers and beautiful leafage, especially in fall.

 Height – 16 to 40 feet (5 to 12 meters)

 Exposure – Sun, part sun

 Foliage – deciduous (evergreen for some species)

 Flowering – April to June

 The dogwood family has a number of shrubs and even a few small trees, but none of them grow any taller than a few dozen feet.
-The tallest dogwood species, such as the Cornus florida and the Cornus kousa can reach 20 to 25 feet though (6-7 meters), whereas the smaller species like Cornus alba won’t ever get any taller than 6 feet (2 m).
+The tallest dogwood species, such as the Cornus florida and the Cornus kousa can reach 20 to 25 feet though (6-7 meters).
+Smaller species, on the other hand, won’t ever get any taller than 6 feet (2 m), like Cornus alba.

 Dogwood, or cornus, is preferably planted in Autumn to enable roots to settle in before the Winter colds strike.
 This will ensure a nice vegetation in Spring.
 If purchased in a pot or in a container, you can also plant in spring taking great care to water regularly at the beginning and in case of heat waves.
 Whatever the species, your dogwood will love locations with a rather high exposure to sunlight.